rinokadijk/vault-cockroach/docs/_posts/2019-08-26-Vault-CockroachDB.md

 docker-compose up -d vault-init-client
 ```

-This command will generate new certificates for nodes roach1, roach2, roach3 and for users root and jpointsman.
+This command will use vault in client mode to generate new certificates for nodes roach1, roach2, roach3 and for users root and jpointsman.
 The existing certificates will be overwritten.
-To instruct CRDB to reload the certificates without downtime run the following command:
+The vault-init-client skips initializing and unsealing the Vault if the Vault is initialized.
+To reload the certificates without downtime run the following command:

 ```bash
 docker-compose kill -s SIGHUP roach1 roach2 roach3